allure-framework/allurectl/cookbook.md

 1. Non-CI mode
 2. CI mode

+As **allurectl** starts from the command line it checks whether CI server specific variables are defined.

 ### Non-CI mode

-After **allurectl** started it checks whether CI specific variables are defined and if they are absent, the data upload is considered as manual upload from local PC.
+If CI server specific variables are absent, the data upload is considered as manual upload from local PC (i.e. not from a CI pipeline).

+Local upload does not allow using of launch parameters, job-run parameters.

+### CI mode

+If CI server specific variables are present, the data upload is considered as work in CI pipeline's context and this allows using of launch parameters, job-run parameters.

 There are 2 ways how you can send the parameters to allurectl: